 Curriculum design is a freedom we enjoy as an academy school; we take this responsibility seriously and have taken a great deal of time ensuring the curriculum is both knowledge rich and experience rich.
 It is carefully planned and well-sequenced to ensure our children can build on their prior learning.
 Our entire school curriculum is underpinned by the principles of Catholic Social Teaching: Care for Creation, Solidarity, Human Dignity, Rights and Responsibilities, Concern for the Poor, The Common Good and Community.

-Our curriculum ethos is influenced by educational researchers such as ED Hirsch and D. Willingham and is under continual review to ensure we are meeting the needs of all our children in the most effective way.
+Our curriculum content is influenced by educational researchers such as ED Hirsch and D. Willingham and is under continual review to ensure we are meeting the needs of all our children in the most effective way.

-Over the last few years we have been considering the best ways to help our children remember what they have been taught.
-After considerable research in this area, we have now ensured all members of staff are trained in Rosenshine's principles of instruction in addition to offering regular peer observations across the school and other local schools to ensure the quality of teaching at St Edmund Campion is fully inclusive and of the highest possible standard.
+Over the last few years we have been considering the best ways to help our children understand and remember what they have been taught.
+After considerable research in this area, we have now ensured all members of staff are trained in Rosenshine's Principles of Instruction.
+Teachers attend regular ResearchEd conferences and work with subject leads in other schools to ensure the quality of teaching at St Edmund Campion is fully inclusive and of the highest possible standard.